Are you applying sunscreen the right way?

 Sunscreen is a skincare must-have that provides protection from harmful UV rays, minimizes sun damage, and works immediately on your skin.
 They reflect the sun’s harmful rays away from your skin, keeping it healthy and radiant.

 Many of us think that sunscreens should only be applied in summer.
-But contrary to popular belief, applying sunscreen is a preventive healthcare measure that should be followed throughout the year, irrespective of your skin colour and tone.
+But contrary to popular belief, applying sunscreen is a preventive healthcare measure that should be followed throughout the year, irrespective of your skin color and tone.

 Let’s find out why sunscreen should be a crucial part of your skincare routine and how to apply it properly to prevent sun damage.